Virgil Hawkins Story

 Paving the Way for Equal Rights

-In April 1949, Virgil D. Hawkins, a former faculty member of Bethune Cookman College, applied for admission to the University of Florida College of Law.
+In April 1949, Virgil D. Hawkins, the director of public relations for Bethune Cookman College, applied for admission to the University of Florida College of Law.
 He was academically eligible and possessed appropriate life experience qualifications.
 For nine years Hawkins and his allies would fight Florida’s Jim Crow laws, which racially segregated its state universities, until they were ultimately victorious in the U.S. Supreme Court.

 “All Deliberate Speed”